-Short spacings
+Short-spacings

-The missing short spacings have potentially strong effects on the reconstructed brightness distributions in a mosaic.
-In each field, the most extended structures are filtered out, which thus introduces a lack of information on an intermediate scale as compared to the size of the mosaic.
+The mosaicing technique allows, at least in theory, to recover part of the short-spacings information (see Section 17.2).
+In practice, however, the lack of the short-spacings cannot be fully compensated, and thus still introduces severe artifacts in the reconstructed images.
+The mosaic case is actually more complex than the single-field case, because the most extended structures are filtered out in each field, thus introducing a lack of information on an intermediate scale as compared to the size of the mosaic.
 As a consequence, a very extended emission can be split into several pieces, each one having roughly the size of the primary beam.
-This effect can be very well seen on the simulation presented in Fig. 15.3.
-Should this problem occur, the only way to get rid of it is to add the short spacings information (deduced typically from single-dish observations) to the data set.
-Note however that the effects of the missing short-spacings on the reconstructed mosaic strongly depend on the actual uv coverage of the observations, as well as on the size and morphology of the source: the artifacts can be small or negligible if the observed emission is confined into reasonably small regions.
-From this point of view, the example shown in Fig. 15.3 represents the worst case.
+This effect can be very well seen on the simulation presented in Fig. 17.3.
+To correct for this problem, it is necessary to add the short-spacings informations (deduced typically from single-dish observations) to the interferometric data set.
+Note however that the effects of the missing short-spacings on the reconstructed mosaic strongly depend on the actual uv-coverage of the observations, as well as on the size and morphology of the source: the artifacts can be small or negligible if the observed emission is confined into reasonably small regions.
+From this point of view, the example shown in Fig. 17.3 represents the worst case.

 In any case, CLEAN is known to be not optimal to deconvolve smooth, extended structures.
-In order to partially alleviate this problem and the effects of the missing short-spacings, [Wakker & Schwartz 1988] proposed an enhanced algorithm, the so-called multi-resolution Clean: deconvolutions are performed at low- and high-resolution, and the results are combined to reconstruct an image which then accounts for the extended structures much better than in the case of a classical Clean deconvolution.
+In order to partially alleviate this problem and the effects of the missing short-spacings, [Wakker & Schwartz 1988] proposed an enhanced algorithm, the so-called multi-resolution CLEAN: deconvolutions are performed at low- and high-resolution, and the results are combined to reconstruct an image which then accounts for the extended structures much better than in the case of a classical CLEAN deconvolution.
 As already quoted before, this algorithm cannot be applied to a mosaic, because it relies on a linear measurement equation.
-A multi-resolution Clean adapted to mosaics has however been developed ([Gueth 1997]) and is currently implemented in Mapping.
+A multi-resolution CLEAN adapted to mosaics has however been developed ([Gueth 1997]) and is implemented in MAPPING.
 This method will not be described here.